What Are Featured Snippets?

 In addition to the featured snippets mentioned, Google also displays other types of rich results which are commonly misconceived as featured snippets.
 For example, the recipe cards provide you with all the information you need, but this is not a featured snippet.
 Another common rich result are star ratings which can be found below website URLs.

-For questions that have a definite answer, Google will display a rich answer result which can also be misconceived as a featured snippet.
+Google will display a rich answer result which can also be misconceived as a featured snippet.
 The difference here is that rich answers are not linked to a website.

 Lastly, one of the largest results to display are knowledge panels.
 Knowledge panels can be displayed for corporations, celebrities, and even breeds of dogs.
 But this again is not a featured snippet and the information is largely pulled from Wikipedia.
 However, you can claim your own knowledge panel if one was to appear for your brand name.